jpitcher2012/yaht-z-flush/README.md

 ## Tracking & Sharing Scores
 If you are logged into Reddit (not browsing anonymously), you can view your top 10 scores on the High Scores page.
 These scores are synced across any Yaht-Z Flush instances posted within the same community.

 Logged-in users are also eligible for the Leaderboard, which displays the top 10 users with the highest scores for this specific Yaht-Z Flush post.
+Mods have the ability to mark a game as completed, which locks the leaderboard.

 After completing a game, you can share your score as a comment on the post.
 This is available for anyone but will only include your username if you are logged in.